 45. Not having submitted any reservation statement or objection, whether in relation to the Convention or in relation to the Optional Protocol, the Portuguese State, by ratifying the Convention, made a commitment to comply with all its inherent obligations.
 Within the various obligations, the creation of one or more independent mechanisms to promote, protect and monitor the implementation of the Convention is included.
 Six years after the ratification of the treaty, some vagueness within this domain remains.
-Only recently, through the Council of Ministers Resolution 68/2014 of 21 November, the national contact points and the mechanism of national coordination were designated and a national mechanism for monitoring the implementation of the Convention on the Rights of Persons with Disabilities was established.
-According to the resolution, the monitoring mechanism will be composed of 10 members: representatives of public entities and of civil society organisations from all areas of disability and an academic expert on the field.
+Only recently, through the Council of Ministers Resolution 68/2014 of 21 November, the national contact points and the mechanism of national coordination were designated and a national mechanism for monitoring the implementation of the resolution, the monitoring mechanism will be composed of 10 members: representatives of public entities and of civil society organisations from all areas of disability and an academic expert on the field.
 However, some representatives have not yet been appointed and therefore the mechanism is not fully in place.
 In addition, we highlight the following gaps: